LARDEAU VALLEY Nonprofit, cooperative and other groups

 Advisory Planning Committee – RDCK Area D Representative/s from Area D plus Area D Director sit on this committee which makes recommendations regarding land use in the area.
 Regular updates are posted in the Pennywise, or you can contact the RDCK for more info: 1 800 268 7325

 Argenta Cemetery – A committee which cares for the Argenta Cemetery and arranges for burial there for anyone who resides north of Schroeder Creek in the Kootenay Lake / Lardeau Valley area.
 The Argenta Cemetery was opened officially in 1953.
 Contact Argenta Cemetery Committee, GD Argenta BC V0G1B0

-Argenta Community Association – A Non profit group which cares for the physical building (the Argenta Community Centre) and all things related to this, such as events, workdays, etc. To book the hall or for other info contact: Argenta Community Association, G.D.
+Argenta Community Association – A Nonprofit group which cares for the physical building (the Argenta Community Centre) and all things related to this, such as events, workdays, etc. To book the hall, please email: firstname.lastname@example.org.
+For other info contact: Argenta Community Association, G.D.
 Argenta BC V0G1B. email: email@example.com

 The Argenta post office